kerekovskik/autologic/README.md

 This interactive workflow allows you to conveniently test long, complex reasoning without having to put all the prompt in quotes or escape newlines.

 ## TODO
-- Expose information Reasoning Structure and Reasoning Module selection via Python API.
+- Expose information on Reasoning Structure and Reasoning Module selection via Python API.
 Currently, it is only visible when using verbose=True in CLI and API.
 - Add Mixed mode where discovery of Reasoning Structure and usage of Reasoning Structure can be done by different LLMs.
 - Add support for openai models
 - Add package to Pypi